Methodology

 The Process Applied

-How the Triad becomes a workflow map, from audit through architecture.
+How the Triad becomes a calm, governed workflow path, from workflow map to Policy OS.

 Why Three Levels